 Robertson recommends that yacht has a comprehensive, central management system that details all the artworks on board, their current condition, ownership and customs status and best methods to care for them.
 Another method to reduce any potential damage is for each yacht to have an ‘art officer’; a nominated crew member who understands the importance of using the correct materials on board.
 However, Robertson cites high crew turnover as an issue that yachts could encounter, suggesting that the management company take on this role or external specialist support is sought.
 “To place that role on an individual on board is hard, especially considering the specialist knowledge required..
 I know from my time as a stewardess, being crew is a full time job and adding an extra layer of high risk responsibility on that is not necessarily fair.
 Also you don’t know how long they are going to be on board for… Where does that information go?
 Is it passed on?”

 To combat the issues faced, and to encourage more in the industry to understand how vital it is to understand conservation of pieces on board, Robertson will be working with Pandora Mather-Lees (founder of Pandora Art Services and co-organiser of the Art at Sea Symposium) to develop training courses for crew.
-Conservation of artwork, and its impact on yacht’s designs and systems, will be discussed in detail in the next issue of The Crew Report.

 Image: Helen Robertson speaking at the Art at Sea Symposium